 - 300Mbps Wi-Fi speed ideal for HD video streaming and online gaming

 Power Line Network Adapter Kit

 Another option is to use a power line network adapter kit.
 This uses the existing power lines in your home to network your devices.
 It’s a convenient option if wireless signals are ineffective or restricted in your house.
 They work by plugging one adapter into a power socket next to your router or switch and the other adapter next to a power socket to the device you want to connect to your network.
 You can also use the adapter in conjunction with a switch to expand your connections to other devices.
 It is a simple and cost-effective solution.
 The speeds are very good that allow for HD streaming and nice file transfer speeds.
 Just one tip, do not plug the powerline adapter into a power strip.
 This will degrade the speed.
 It must be plugged directly into the wall power socket.

 Wire The Home For Internet

 This would be your last option.
 If you are still not getting the best results, you can always wire the house with CAT 6 cable.
 This will take some time, but in the end, it will be the fastest and most secure connection.
 Click on our how-to guide below.

 Image courtesy of atibodyphoto at FreeDigitalPhotos.net

-Using some of these simple techniques can alleviate many loss of signal issues.
+Using some of these simple techniques can alleviate much loss of signal issues.
 More homes are becoming reliant on internet wireless coverage.
 Try incorporating one of these solutions to fix your wireless woes.